 So instead of trying to produce an exhaustive list of the best epic fantasy of all time (and let’s face it – it’d take a while…), let’s take a look at the genre’s evolution over the ages.

-Or, take a look at our edit of the best fantasy books of 2019 and what's to come in 2020.
+Or, take a look at our edit of the best fantasy books of 2020.

 While the decade has just begun, there are a couple of upcoming releases that we can't wait to get our hands on: